Skip to main content

 Like a rose without water I will age deep vermillion and scentless.
 Your love I will keep like white envelopes from the past unopened under my sandal-scented bed.
 It is not memories that the mention of your name reminds.
 But a whole universe that I sometimes see when I sit and watch snow melt outside my window.
 Two drops of jasmine oil and two words later I remind myself this is only a poem and you distant, like a faraway place I want to visit.
 And say goodbye once again.

-The Compromise (Final Part)
+The Compromise (Part 1)